go-aah/docs/template-funcs.md

 #### Func: isauthenticated

-Returns the value of `Session.IsAuthenticated` from session.
+Returns the value of `Session.IsAuthenticated` from current session.

 ```go
 // show logout option if user is authenticated